Denture Care Tips from a Dentist

 If the patient needs any adjustments for the dentures due to a crack or chip in the dentures, we will repair or replace the dentures if necessary.
 In some cases, it will be easier to replace the dentures entirely.
 Dentures typically last about 5 to 10 years before needing replacement.
 Keeping the dentures in good condition can help prevent the need for more frequent visits to the dentist.

-At E.M.
-Makhoul, DDS /Family Dentistry & Orthodontics we will go over the proper care regimen for dentures with the patient before sending them home with his or her new teeth.
+At EM Makhoul DDS - Dentist of Mission Viejo we will go over the proper care regimen for dentures with the patient before sending them or home with his or her new teeth.
 During this appointment, we will also answer any questions the patient may have and address any concerns before the procedure.
 This way, the patient will not go into the procedure with any confusion or false pretenses.